-DATA MANAGEMENT PLAN
+DATA MANAGEMENT PLAN (DMP)

-Applications submitted under this FOA are subject to the SC Statement on Digital Data Management, published at https://science.osti.gov/funding-opportunities/digital-data-management/.
-Compliance with this statement is detailed in Section IV Appendix 6 of this FOA.
+Applications submitted under this FOA are subject to the Office of Science Statement on Digital

+Data Management, published at https://science.osti.gov/funding-opportunities/digital-data-management/.
+Compliance with this statement is detailed in Section IV of this FOA.